Interacting Regional Policies in Containing a Disease: Simulation Details

-For both the myopic-internal and proactive policies, we take each location as a single jurisdiction.
+For both the reactive and proactive policies, we take each location on the graph to be a separate jurisdiction.

-\paragraph*{Myopic Internal Quarantine Policies.} Jurisdictions respond only to detections within their own borders, setting $x$ independently of one another.
-In addition, states act independently: jurisdictions do not take detected infections outside of their borders into account.
-We set $x=1$ for all jurisdictions, the most conservative possible threshold unless otherwise specified.
+\paragraph*{Reactive Quarantine Policies.} Reactive jurisdictions respond only to detected infections within their own borders.
+We set $x=1$ for all jurisdictions, the most conservative possible threshold, unless otherwise specified.

-\paragraph*{Proactive Quarantine Policies.} We examine a more sophisticated approach to deciding when to quarantine.
-With this policy, each jurisdiction decides to quarantine based on not only defections within their borders, but within neighboring jurisdictions as well.
-In each period, each jurisdiction $\ell$ calculates their expected detected infections $w_\ell$ as follows:
+\paragraph*{Proactive Quarantine Policies.} Proactive jurisdictions quarantine based on estimated infection rates within their own borders, but these estimates account for the history of infections observed in all jurisdictions and knowledge of the network connection rates.
+In each period, each jurisdiction $\ell$ observes the number of actual detected infections at time $t$, $z_{\ell, t}$, and then calculates their estimated infections $w_\ell$ as follows:

-We use $y_{\ell,t}$ to denote the number of expected new infections in region $\ell$ at time $t$, and use $r_{\ell,t}$ to denote the number of expected recoveries in $\ell$ at $t$.
-Each state calculates $y_{\ell,t}$ as:
+where $y_{\ell,t}$ denotes the number of expected new infections in region $\ell$ at time $t$, given the history of infections observed in all jurisdictions and knowledge of the network connection rates, and $r_{\ell,t}$ denotes the number of expected recoveries in $\ell$ at $t$.
+The max updates the infection rate upwards if the estimated infection rate is lower than the actual observation.
+This is not fully sophisticated, as the adjustment could also backwardly update previous infection rates in light of the new information, but this would require introducing a probability space and more machinery that might improve the proactive policy's accuracy, but would not qualitatively change the results.